๐ŸŒAP World History: Modern

 North Atlantic Treaty Organization (NATO)

-• Formed in 1949 as a Western military alliance explicitly designed to counter Soviet expansion in Europe—the institutional embodiment of containment policy
+NATO was formed in 1949 as a Western military alliance explicitly designed to counter Soviet expansion in Europe.
+It's the institutional embodiment of the US containment policy outlined in the Truman Doctrine.

-• Article 5 collective defense commits all members to treat an attack on one as an attack on all—only invoked once, after 9/11
+• Article 5 collective defense commits all members to treat an attack on one as an attack on all.
+It was only invoked once, after the September 11, 2001 attacks.

 Economic Governance and Development

-The Bretton Woods system (1944) created institutions to prevent the economic nationalism and instability that contributed to the Great Depression and WWII.
-These organizations reflected Western—particularly American—economic priorities and became tools for both development and, critics argue, neo-colonial influence over newly independent states.
+The Bretton Woods Conference (1944) created institutions to prevent the economic nationalism and instability that contributed to the Great Depression and WWII.
+Competitive currency devaluations and protectionist tariffs in the 1930s had deepened the global economic crisis and fueled the political extremism that led to war.
+These new organizations reflected Western, particularly American, economic priorities and became tools for both development and, critics argue, neo-colonial influence over newly independent states.

 International Monetary Fund (IMF)

-• Established 1944 at Bretton Woods to maintain global monetary stability and prevent competitive currency devaluations that worsened the Depression
+The IMF was established in 1944 at Bretton Woods to maintain global monetary stability and prevent the competitive currency devaluations that had worsened the Depression.

-• Structural adjustment programs required developing nations to adopt free-market reforms in exchange for loans—controversial for imposing Western economic models on post-colonial states
+• Structural adjustment programs (SAPs) required developing nations to adopt free-market reforms (privatization, reduced government spending, trade liberalization) in exchange for emergency loans.
+These were highly controversial for imposing Western economic models on post-colonial states, often cutting social services that populations depended on.

-• Cold War tool as the US and Western allies used financial leverage to keep developing nations aligned against Soviet influence
+• During the Cold War, the US and Western allies used IMF financial leverage to keep developing nations aligned against Soviet influence, making lending decisions partly political.

 World Bank

-• Infrastructure and development loans fund projects in education, health, and transportation—but often with conditions that critics call economic imperialism
+• Infrastructure and development loans fund projects in education, health, and transportation.
+Like the IMF, these often came with conditions that critics call economic imperialism.

 World Trade Organization (WTO)

-• Controversy over power dynamics as critics argue rules favor wealthy nations while limiting developing countries' ability to protect emerging industries
+• Power dynamics remain controversial: critics argue WTO rules favor wealthy nations that shaped them, while limiting developing countries' ability to protect emerging industries with tariffs (the same protections that industrialized nations themselves used historically).

-Compare: IMF vs. World Bank—both Bretton Woods institutions, but the IMF focuses on short-term financial stability and currency issues while the World Bank funds long-term development projects.
+Compare: IMF vs. World Bank.
+Both are Bretton Woods institutions, but the IMF focuses on short-term financial stability and currency crises while the World Bank funds long-term development projects.
 Both faced criticism from leaders like Julius Nyerere for imposing Western economic models on African nations.

 Regional Integration